 - that they would be a great nation

-- to give them the land of Canaan as their inheritance
+- that He would give them the land of Canaan as their inheritance

-The Bible gradually reveals the fulfilment of some of these promises
+The Bible gradually reveals the fulfillment of some of these promises

-- The people of Israel became a great nation from Isaac, the son of Abraham and Sarah, “the son of promise” (referred to in Galations 4:21-31)
+- The people of Israel became a great nation from Isaac, the son of Abraham and Sarah, “the son of promise” (referred to in Galatians 4:21-31)